sdruskat/pepperModules-FLExModules/README.md

 3. Add anything that's needed to the GitHub release, update the DOI in the README (prereserve on Zenodo), publish the GitHub release, and update the Zenodo release.

+# Javadoc Documentation

+The Javadoc documentation can be found at <https://sdruskat.github.io/pepperModules-FLExModules>